 Capital expenditures increased in fiscal 2014 versus the prior year, to about $3.5 billion, the majority going to new stores, due to Canadian expenditures, partially offset by fewer remodels and new stores in the US.
 Cash flow from operation was $6.5 billion in fiscal 2014, versus $5.3 billion and $5.4 billion in fiscal 2013 and 2012, respectively.

 Target has been making efforts to combat increased pressure from online retailers (particularly Amazon) and adapt to "showrooming" (where customers browse items in stores, but use their smartphones to check prices and buy from cheaper, often online, sources).
-In 2012 it began offering free Wi-Fi in its stores; it is also experimenting with in-store pickup of online orders and in-store concierges offering tips, recommendations, and other enhanced customer services.
-In 2013 the company announced it would match Amazon's prices.
-Target is also working to improve its own online customer experience: It launched a pilot subscription program in 2013 called Target Subscriptions and established an innovation center in San Francisco to help grow its online and mobile business.
+It matches Amazon's prices and offers free Wi-Fi in its stores, in-store pickup of online orders, and in-store concierges offering tips, recommendations, and other enhanced customer services.
+Target is also working to improve its own online customer experience: It has launched a pilot subscription program called Target Subscriptions and established an innovation center in San Francisco to help grow its online and mobile business.

 Another key to Target's strategy has been its proprietary credit and debit cards (REDcards, collectively), which encourage customer loyalty and drive sales.
 Use of the cards for store purchases more than doubled from fiscal 2010 (about 6%) to fiscal 2014 (nearly 20%).
 In late 2013, however, a data breach at the company resulted in the personal information of some 110 million customers -- including some 40 million credit and debit card accounts -- being compromised.
-Target has seen meaningfully weaker sales since the breach became public and cashiers temporarily stopped asking shoppers if they would like to participate in the REDcard program.
-In a bid to rescue its image and its business, Target has announced plans to invest some $5 million in new security measures and is offering guests a free year of credit monitoring and identity theft protection.
-It's also looking for a replacement for its chief information officer, who resigned.
-To boot, Target is facing more than 80 civil lawsuits filed on behalf of its customers, payment card issuing banks, and shareholders, as a result of the breach.
+Target has seen significantly weaker sales since the breach became public, and cashiers temporarily stopped asking shoppers if they would like to participate in the REDcard program.
+In a bid to rescue its image and its business, Target announced plans to invest some $5 million in new security measures and offered guests a free year of credit monitoring and identity theft protection.
+Its chief information officer resigned and Target is facing more than 80 civil lawsuits filed on behalf of its customers, payment card issuing banks, and shareholders, as a result of the breach.

 Mergers, Acquisitions, and Divestments